 This information was compiled by Americans (German/Americans) who currently live in Germany, or go back and forth.
-Exchange rates make a difference, at this time it was 1 Euro = $1.18.
+Exchange rates make a difference, at that time January 2018 it was 1 Euro = $1.18.
 Update: At this time, May 2019, it is $1.12 per Euro.

 1. Food: About 30% less, especially cheeses, wurst and alcohol Not beef, that’s higher.
 No hormones or antibiotic.
 Trader Joes is owned by Aldi.
 Food quality in Germany is like shopping at an (expensive) American health food store, but paying discount prices.
 Germany is pork country, that and chicken is affordable

 2. Housing: Rent is comparable, or less, except Munich which is the most expensive city.
 House prices are higher, mainly because of the material and high lot/ land prices.
 Down payment is 10 to 15% (US 3 to 5%).
 Home loan interest rates are lower in Germany, like 2.5% Property taxes is 10 times less of the US, average $350 a year, because school taxes are paid by Federal and State.
 Be prepared to possibly buy a kitchen.
 You also need to install lamps and closets

 3. Healthcare: Germany has the oldest (140 years) Healthcare systems, and 95% of residents are covered.
 Cost depends on your income, about 8% for the employed with Employer contribution (7%).
 No deductibles, no network, no bills in the mail.
 About 120 non-profit insurance companies to choose from.
 Higher income earner can buy Private Health Insurance, which is higher and less regulated.